Counting restricted orientations of random graphs: Lower bounds

 with high probability as $n \to \infty$. \end{prop}

-\begin{proof} To prove the theorem, we will show that with high probability there exists a set of at least $n / \omega p$ edges which can be oriented freely without creating a non-transitive triangle.
-To do so, set $a = 2 \cdot p^{-2} / \omega = o(n)$, and let us say that an edge $uv$ is $a$-short if its length $|u - v|$ is less than $a$, and $a$-long otherwise.
+\begin{proof} We may assume that $\omega \to \infty$ sufficiently slowly.
+We will show that with high probability there exists a set of at least $n / \omega p$ edges which can be oriented freely without creating a non-transitive triangle.
+To do so, set $a = 2 \cdot p^{-2} / \omega$, and note that $a = o(n)$, since $p \ge n^{-1/2}$ and $\omega \to \infty$, and that $a \gg 1$, since $p = o(1)$ and $\omega \to \infty$ sufficiently slowly.
+Let us say that an edge $uv$ is $a$-short if its length $|u - v|$ is less than $a$, and $a$-long otherwise.
 Note that if we orient all $a$-long edges forward, then any non-transitive triangle must contain at least two $a$-short edges (a ``dangerous triangle''), at least one of which must be oriented backward.

 Now, observe (e.g., by Chernoff's inequality) that with high probability the number of $a$-short edges in $G(n,p)$ is $\big(1 + o(1) \big) pan$, and that the expected number of triangles in $G(n,p)$ containing at least two $a$-short edges is $O\big(p^3 a^2 n \big) \ll pan$.
 By Markov's inequality, it follows that with high probability there exists a set of at least $pan/2 = n / \omega p$ edges that are not in any such triangle and therefore can be oriented freely, as required. \end{proof}